 Before the mechanic gets started on your service or repair, ask for a written quote and make sure it includes parts, labour and VAT.
 Check that the garage will use approved or equivalent parts, so you don’t invalidate any remaining warranty on your car.
 You may like to enquire about a courtesy car for the duration of the work, but be wary of steep insurance excesses on such vehicles.

 When you collect the car, ask for a clearly marked receipt or invoice that details the work done and parts used, and get a stamp in the service book.
 These will be useful to prove you’ve looked after the car when you come to sell it.

-Also consider asking the mechanic to show you the work they’ve done – if they’re done the job properly, they’ll usually only be too pleased to show you and it’s a useful opportunity to learn about any issues you might need to have looked at again in the future.
-If you don’t feel confident to do this, try to take someone who is mechanically minded with you.
+Also, consider asking the mechanic to show you the work they’ve done – if they’re done the job properly, they’ll usually only be too pleased to show you and it’s a useful opportunity to learn about any issues you might need to have looked at again in the future.
+If you don’t feel confident to do this, try to take someone with you who is mechanically minded.